Odd-even pricing: Use psychology to win more sales

 How to create an odd-even price strategy

-A 2019 economic sensitivity study carried out by McKinsey found that pricing is by far the biggest tool for improving earnings.
+A McKinsey economic sensitivity study found that pricing is by far the biggest tool for improving earnings.
 A 1% improvement in pricing raised profits by 6% on average.

 impact of price changes on profit